ofbennett/nhs-prescribing-etl-pipeline/README.md

 Next, select the `etl_dag_cloud` DAG and turn it "on".
 This should set the whole pipeline running.
 You can watch the pipeline progress in either the Graph or Tree view.
 If all goes well all the task should run successfully and turn green.

 The Redshift data warehouse is now populated.
-To run some queries I wrote a [python script](./query_db_cloud.py) which will do this and save the results into the webapp for later visualisation.
+To run some queries I wrote a [Python script](./query_db_cloud.py) which will do this and save the results into the webapp for later visualisation.
 Run:

 ```
 $ cd ..